irychen/keepalive-for-react/README.md

 **Attention!**

-DO NOT use <React.StrictMode />, it CANNOT work with keepalive-for-react in development mode. because it can lead to some unexpected behavior when you use keepalive-for-react's useOnActive hook.
+- DO NOT use <React.StrictMode />, it CANNOT work with keepalive-for-react in development mode. because it can lead to some unexpected behavior when you use keepalive-for-react's useOnActive hook.

+- In Router only support react-router-dom v6+

 ## Features